Final-Project-Development/Stress-Response-Trainer-Project/Submission/README.md

 **Authors:** Sapir Gerstman, Ido Ben Amara
 **Advisor:** Dr. Moshe Sulamy

-This folder holds **all submission deliverables** for the Software Engineering capstone (Phases A and B), as required by the department guidelines.
+This folder holds **all submission deliverables** for the Software Engineering capstone (Phases A and B).

 ---